juannpmari/xtream-ai-assignment-engineer/README.md

 ## How to run
 Please fill this section as part of the assignment.

+Challenge 1 is addressed in model_dev.ipynb, which can be run inside a virtual environment

+Challenges 2 and 3 were completed each in a separate Docker container, both managed by docker-compose.yaml.
+It can be run with 'docker-compose up -d'

-## Architectural notes
+## Notes

 #### Challenge 1
+Each section of the notebook has comments and markdown text, so there's not much to add here

 #### Challenge 2
-The automated training pipeline is composed of a preprocessing step and a training step.
+The automated training pipeline consists of preprocessing, training and evaluation steps.

 The preprocessing cleans and prepare the data through:
-* data validation: checks for ilogical values (such as negative dimensions or price), and discards these rows
+* data validation: checks for ilogical values (such as negative dimensions or price), and discards these rows.
 * data encoding: in order to leverage categorical features, they are encoded into numerical values using ordinal enconding.
 This can be done due to the features having ordinal order.
-* data scaling: it's not necessary for regression trees, but it is for linear regression
+* data scaling: considering that each feature has a different scale and range of values, it's convenient to scale them to make them more comparable to each other.
+While min-max scaling is very popular, it's more sensitive to outliers, so z-score scaling was the chosen method, which consists of transforming each feature so that it has mean=0 and std=1.
 * data splitting: divide the dataset into train and test splits.
 The output of this step is the splitted dataset, which is saved to a local directory.
 Ideally, it could be saved to a cloud storage and versioned with DVC or similar tools.

 The training step loads the latest preprocessed data, trains a model and evaluates it.
-The model weights are exported in .pt format for deployment, and are saved locally that simulates a model registry.
+As concluded in the challenge 1 notebook, a regression tree was chosen, though the pipeline architecture was designed to very easily allow for other models to be trained.
+The model weights are exported in .pt format for deployment, and are saved locally to a directory that simulates a model registry.
 Ideally, they would be saved to a real model registry with functionality for model versioning.
 Metrics are saved to a .txt file.
 They should be tracked with experiment tracking tools, such as WandB.

 For the sake of the exercise, the pipeline is scheduled for execution with a fixed frecuency.
 It checks for new data and, if found, runs and returns a new, fresh model.
 In a more complex scenario, with new data being continously stored in a data lake, a performance-based trigger could be set, so that the retraining launches whenever a certain metric goes below a threshold.
 This setup requires an according monitoring infrastructure.